Eraph/rakhama.com/content/posts/blazor-with-mvvm.md

 <!--more-->

 ## Goals
-I won't go into detail of what MVVM is or what it can offer, that's [already been explained](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm) better than I can elsewhere.
-This article also assumes you know what you're doing with your IDE and .NET in general, it also helps to have some familiarity with Blazor.
+I won't go into detail of what MVVM is or what it can offer, that's [already been explained](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm) better than I could hope to.
+This article assumes you know what you're doing with your IDE and .NET in general, it also helps to have some familiarity with Blazor.

 In summary, MVVM is short for Model, View, ViewModel.
 From a Blazor application perspective:
 - The **Model** would be a DTO, either stored in persistent state management or fetched fresh from a back-end API